nkravella/lyrics/README.md

 **They are two, but the two are one!**

-15 *Dhi-na-ku dhi-na-ku dhi-na dhin-thin-naa naa-gi-ru-dha-ni dhon-gi-ru-dha-ni dhi-na-thom* (Another carnatic vocal fill)
+15 *Dhi-na-ku dhi-na-ku dhi-na dhin-thin-naa naa-gi-ru-dha-ni dhon-gi-ru-dha-ni dhi-na-thom* (another carnatic vocal fill) (x2)

 16 *Iravum pagalum vanthaalum*